grucloud/grucloud/docusaurus/docs/azure/resources/Network/WebApplicationFirewallPolicy.md

                               description: 'Request timeout in seconds.
 Application Gateway will fail the request if response is not received within RequestTimeout.
 Acceptable values are from 1 second to 86400 seconds.'
                             },
                             probe: {
+                              description: 'Probe resource of an application gateway.',
                               properties: { id: [Object] },
-                              description: 'Reference to another subresource.',
                               'x-ms-azure-resource': true
                             },
                             authenticationCertificates: {